Ambien Abuse Rehab At Journey Malibu

 Journey Malibu offers a comprehensive Ambien Abuse Rehab program to address both the physical and the mental effects of ambient abuse

 Your stay with us will begin, if necessary, with our safe, gentle, staff supervised detox from Ambien, which will get you started on your path to recovery.

 What Is Ambien?

-Ambien is the brand name for zolpidem tartrate, and is categorized as a non-benzodiazepine hypnotic of the imidazopyridine class.
+Ambien is the brand name for zolpidem tartrate and is categorized as a non-benzodiazepine hypnotic of the imidazopyridine class.
 It is primarily prescribed to people who suffer from sleeping disorders, such as insomnia.
-Studies have confirmed its ability to decrease sleep latency (the time in which it takes for in individual to get to sleep) while increasing the duration of sleep for up to 35 days.
-Although Ambien is not among the most commonly abused Prescription Medications (Vicodin and OxyConin are at the top of that list), the potential for abuse and misuse of ambien is still significant, especially considering several of euphoric and hypnotic side effects it carries with it.
+Studies have confirmed its ability to decrease sleep latency (the time in which it takes for an individual to get to sleep) while increasing the duration of sleep for up to 35 days.
+Although Ambien is not among the most commonly abused Prescription Medications (Vicodin and Oxycontin are at the top of that list), the potential for abuse and misuse of Ambien is still significant, especially considering several of euphoric and hypnotic side effects it carries with it.

 However, Ambien is intended to be taken only for short periods of time to aid with re-setting the body’s natural circadian rhythms for individuals who have genuine insomnia issues.
 When Ambien is taken for longer than intended, when it is taken for the wrong reasons (i.e., to achieve the sedating hypnotic and euphoric effects it can produce) or when it is incorrectly administered (taken in a larger dosage than prescribed, crushed and then snorted, or dissolved in water and “cooked” for intravenous injection) then it has lost its therapeutic value and become a potentially dangerous drug of abuse.